-Seriously – the real “secret” to workout finishers is based on one simple, yet brutally effective factor.
+Seriously – the real “secret” to workout finishers is based on one simple, yet a brutally effective factor.
 That is the volume of work done in a short amount of time.

 This is also known as “density”… and there is a lot of it.

-In fact, that’s why Workout Finishers 2.0 came about.
+That’s why Workout Finishers 2.0 came about.
 I stumbled upon this study revealed in 2012:

 Canadian researchers at Queen’s University tested a Workout Finisher style workout against long cardio.
 (Reference: ApplPhysiolNutrMetab.
 2012 Sep 20.)

 22 college-aged women did 4 workouts per week for 4 weeks in one of three groups.